Saniyagupte/Saniyagupte/README.md

 #  Hi, I'm **Saniya Gupte**!

-✨ A passionate **Tech Innovator** with a love for innovation inorder to solve real world problems.
+✨ A passionate **Tech Innovator** with a love for innovation in order to solve real world problems.
 ✨ Exploring the world of software development, machine learning, and problem-solving through code!

 ---